-Colorado Injury has added the area’s premier physical therapy team to our staff of our clinical providers as part of our comprehensive approach to pain management.
-Our goal is to help with pain relief by improving a patient’s stability, strength, endurance, flexibility and functionality.
-There are multiple convenient locations throughout the Toledo area.
+There are multiple convenient locations throughout the area.
 Although doing exercise may sound like a difficult process to a pain patient, it is one of the best pain management options for helping to manage acute or chronic pain conditions.

-We have been able to offer Grand Junction’s most complete physical therapy and integrated pain management program by partnering with Thomas Hallett, DPT, and the staff of PT Link.
-Our staff has helped thousands of Grand Junction physical therapy patients with their pain management and therapy needs.
+By partnering with Thomas Hallett, DPT, and the staff of PT Link, we offer complete physical therapy and integrated pain management program locally.
+Our team has helped thousands of physical therapy patients with their pain management and therapy needs.

 The Multi-System Approach

-Our physical therapists are able to have meaningful and lasting change for patients, restoring functionality and limiting pain significantly by combining a variety of modalities and therapy techniques.
-Through CIPain’s physical therapy, the body’s systems once again learn to work effectively together.
+Our physical therapists can have meaningful and lasting change for patients, restoring functionality and limiting pain significantly by combining a variety of modalities and therapy techniques.
+Through CIPAIN’s physical therapy, the body’s systems once again learn to work effectively together.

 Physical therapy techniques utilized by the Multi-System Approach include: